Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Key Dates and Events

-Army Basic Training typically begins in late April 2024, with additional start dates spread throughout the year.
-Here are some important dates to keep in mind:
+Army Basic Training typically launches in late April 2024, with subsequent start dates scattered throughout the year.

 • Classes Begin: Shortly after Martin Luther King Jr. Day